-At a young age of 23, he was well on course for his Conquer-Asia-Minor campaign.
-Being a man who was willing to go all ends to conquer the known world, Alexander decided to tackle the “Gordian Knot” himself.
-With a crowd of Macedonians and locals around, he frustratingly toiled around with the complex knot.
-Soon his patience gave away, and he drew out his sword and sliced it through the knot.
-When one observes how the rest of history went down, this incident truly foretold that Alexander was destined to become “The Great”.
+At the young age of 23, Alexander was well on course to conquer Asia Minor.
+When he traveled to the central mountains and the city of Gordium as part of his campaign, Alexander decided to tackle the Gordian knot himself.
+With a crowd of Macedonians and locals looking on, he struggled frantically with the complex knot.
+Soon his patience gave way, and he drew out his sword and sliced through it.
+Looking at how the rest of history went down, this incident truly foretold that Alexander was destined to become “the Great.”

-3. Defeat of the mighty Persians
+3. Defeat of the Mighty Persians

-2. Mysterious death
+2. Mysterious Death

 1. Alexander the Conqueror

-The Macedonians saw an unprecedented scale of unification and expansion during his rule – a campaign that was started by his father and truly enacted by him.
-Not only did he expand his empire to then furthest known point in Asia, he was also responsible in spreading the Greek culture to an incredibly vast part of the world.
+The Macedonians saw unprecedented unification and expansion during his rule – a campaign that was started by his father and truly enacted by him.
+Not only did he expand his empire to the furthest known point in Asia, but he was also responsible for spreading the Greek culture to a huge part of the world.